weidmueller/uc-addon/README.md

-# Add-on
+# App
-With the add-ons you can set up weidmueller devices for your needs.
+With apps you can set up weidmueller devices for your needs.

 ## Manifest
-Metainformation about an add-on are stored in the manifest.
+Metainformation about an app are stored in the manifest.
 Please have a look into the [manifest documentation](./uc-manifest.schema-doc.md).

-## Add-on Packager
+## App Packager
-To pubish an add-on you need to set up the add-on packager.
+To pubish an app you need to set up the app packager.
 Please see the [USER_GUIDE](./USER_GUIDE.md) for details.